raidenovski/design-patterns/factory/README.md

 - Optionally, we could design an internal object pool that will allow objects to be reused instead of created from scratch (Think database connection pools).

 - Force the usage of factory by making all constructors `private` or `protected`.

+There are usually two major varieties of this pattern.
+First, one where the base class is an abstract class and doesn't hold any default implementation.
+Second, where the base class is a concrete class and holds a default implementation.